East Village, Manhattan: 20th century

 By the 1890s and 1900s any remaining manors on Second Avenue had been demolished and replaced with tenements or apartment buildings.
 The New York State Tenement House Act of 1901 drastically changed the regulations to which tenement buildings had to conform.
 The early 20th century marked the creation of apartment houses, office buildings, and other commercial or institutional structures on Second Avenue.
 After the widening of Second Avenue's roadbed in the early 1910s, many of the front stoops on that road were eliminated.
 The symbolic demise of the old fashionable district came in 1912 when the last resident moved out of the Thomas E. Davis mansion at Second Avenue and St. Mark's Place, which The New York Times had called the "last fashionable residence" on Second Avenue.
+In 1916, the Slovenian community and Franciscans established the Slovenian Church of St. Cyril, which still operates.

 Simultaneously with the decline of the last manors, the Yiddish Theatre District or "Yiddish Rialto" developed within the East Side.
 It contained many theaters and other forms of entertainment for the Jewish immigrants of the city.
 While most of the early Yiddish theaters were located south of Houston Street, several theater producers were considering moving north along Second Avenue by the first decades of the 20th century.

 Second Avenue gained more prominence as a Yiddish theater destination in the 1910s with the opening of two theatres: the Second Avenue Theatre, which opened in 1911 at 35–37 Second Avenue, and the National Theater, which opened in 1912 at 111–117 East Houston Street.
 This was followed by the opening of several other theaters, such as the Louis N. Jaffe Theater and the Public Theatre in 1926 and 1927 respectively.
 Numerous movie houses also opened in the East Side, including six on Second Avenue.
 By World War I the district's theaters hosted as many as twenty to thirty shows a night.
 After World War II Yiddish theater became less popular, and by the mid-1950s few theaters were still extant in the District.